Matt Vierling Player Props: Tigers vs. Astros

 Astros Pitching Rankings (2022)

-- The Astros will look to Valdez (0-0) in his second start of the season.
+- Javier (0-0) gets the starting nod for the Astros, his second of the season.

-- In his last appearance on Thursday, the left-hander threw five scoreless innings against the Chicago White Sox while surrendering six hits.
+- In his most recent time out on Saturday, the righty threw five innings against the Chicago White Sox, allowing three earned runs while surrendering eight hits.

 © 2023 Data Skrive.
 All rights reserved.